danger

 Unsure if something could be donated or recycled?
 Search Metro’s Find a Recycler tool, call 503-234-3000, or submit a question.

-Use these resources instead of creating “free piles,” which in inclement weather result in less usable materials, reduce the accessibility of sidewalks, and attract pests to your neighborhood.
+Use these resources instead of creating “free piles,” which in inclement weather result in less usable materials, reduce sidewalk accessibility, and attract pests to your neighborhood.

 Resourceful PDX has a map of community-based and not-for-profit organizations that help you reuse, swap, repair, and share items.
 You’ll also find a host of ideas and tips to help you live more resourcefully.